sguox002/leetcode/leetcode-all.md

 generally current value only depends on the [i,j-1],[i-1,j] and [i-1,j-1].
 - in some cases to save space, we need to store previous row and previous column.
 - in some cases we need only keep the previous whole n elements.

+<<-135	Candy    		32.4%	Hard
+distribute candy according to rating.
+dp: left to right and right to left. simple version for 2d matrix similar problems.
+->>

+<<-174	Dungeon Game    		32.9%	Hard	->>

+<<-221	Maximal Square    		38.1%	Medium
+dp: check row by row, and we only need keep two rows height.
+->>

+<<-120	Triangle    		45.0%	Medium
+min path sum from top to bottom. dp from bottom to top is more simpler.
+->>

+<<-97	Interleaving String    		32.2%	Hard
+check if s3 can be interleaved from s1 and s2.
+dp: s3[i+j-1]==s1[i-1] case, s3[i+j-1]==s2[j-1] case and both equal case.
+->>

+<<-64	Minimum Path Sum    		55.4%	Medium
+2d grid
+->>
+<<-63	Unique Paths II    		35.0%	Medium
+with obstacles in the grid from top left to bottom right.
+->>
+<<-62	Unique Paths    		55.1%	Medium
+2d grid, dp or simple math problem. with m down and n right.
+->>

 <<-542	01 Matrix    		40.3%	Medium
 find the distance for each element to the nearest 0.